The general view among International students is that it’s tough to find part-time, on-camp jobs or assistantship positions.

 - Myth 4 – Don’t Study Bachelors Degree in the USA

-- Myth 7 – It is only possible to be enrolled at one university at a particular time
+- Myth 8 – You can study at one university at a time